openshift/runbooks/alerts/cluster-monitoring-operator/AlertmanagerFailedToSendAlerts.md

 ## Meaning

-The alert `AlertmanagerFailedToSendAlerts` is triggered when any of the Alertmanager instances of the cluster monitoring stack has consistently failed to send notifications to an integration.
+The alert `AlertmanagerFailedToSendAlerts` is triggered when any of the Alertmanager instances in the cluster monitoring stack has repeatedly failed to send notifications to an integration.

 ## Impact

-Some of the notifcations are not delivered.
+Some alert notifications are not delivered.

 ## Diagnosis

-Check the logs of the `alertmanager-main` pod in `openshift-monitoring` namespace in the alert description.
-E.g. If the Alert description says
+Review the logs for the pod in the namespace indicated in the alert message.

+For example, the following sample alert message refers to the `alertmanager-main-1` pod in the `openshift-monitoring` namespace:

 > Alertmanager openshift-monitoring/alertmanager-main-1 failed to send 75%
 > of notifications to webhook.

+You can review the logs for the `alertmanager-main-1` pod in the `openshift-monitoring` namespace by running the following command:

 ```console
 $ oc -n openshift-monitoring logs alertmanager-main-1